 Many couples get caught up in power struggles for the purpose of gaining control in some areas of their lives.
 Some try to control the expenditures or economic resources of the family.
 Others try to control the decision-making process, social and family ties, or how to raise the children.
 In extreme cases, there are those who seek control of their partner’s behavior, as well as their partner’s thoughts and inner world.

 A “pattern of power” has been found in people who have a high need for control due to the fact that experiencing loss of control triggers a feeling of helplessness, which evokes anxiety.
-This is a learnt pattern, where a person experiences throughout their life that they must take care of things alone because they have no one to rely upon.
-This perception results from unresolved past experiences, originated from experiencing lack of basic trust.
+This is a learned pattern.
+Where a person experiences throughout their life that they must take care of things alone because they have no one to rely upon.
+This perception results from unresolved past experiences that originated from experiencing a lack of basic trust.